Defining your wishes

 An Enduring Power of Attorney is a document which is used to give a trusted relative or friend a legal right to sign any documents on your behalf, including documents relating to your financial affairs.

-Medical Powers of Attorney are now used to give a trusted relative or friend the right to make decisions with respect to your medical care if you are unable to instruct your doctors.
+Medical Directives are now used to give a trusted relative or friend the right to make decisions with respect to your medical care if you are unable to instruct your doctors.

 Contact us for more information on Wills, Probate & Powers of Attorney